April 18, 2023

 Here are the facts:

-- There is a parcel of city-owned property on the corner of Third Street and Niagara Street that would be perfect for an events center.
+- There are several parcels of city-owned property — including land on the corner of Third Street and Niagara Street — that would be perfect for an events center.

-- Because it is already owned by the city, it would cost the people of Niagara Falls nothing, unlike the millions of dollars it will cost City taxpayers if the City is successful in its attempt to take NFR’s property.
+- Because this land is already government-owned, it would cost the people of Niagara Falls nothing — unlike the millions of dollars it will cost City taxpayers if the City is successful in its attempt to take NFR’s property.

-- The city-owned Rainbow Mall municipal parking ramp is directly adjacent to the parcel.
+- The city-owned Rainbow Mall municipal parking ramp is directly adjacent to the Third and Niagara parcel.
 The city wouldn’t have to build new parking for the events center.

 - On April 2, 2023, The Wall Street Journal published an article titled “America Has Too Much Parking.
 Really,” which began: